ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

 Magic
 -----
-These variables are directly not settable by the user, Ansible will always override them to reflect internal state.
+These variables cannot be set directly by the user; Ansible will always override them to reflect internal state.

 ansible_check_mode
     Boolean that indicates if we are in check mode or not